Ollynov/t-school-fullstack-2/Server - Node + Express/lecture-notes.md

 https://www.npmjs.com/package/math-expression-evaluator

-##### Lecture 1.5 /  writing your own module and import it in your main app *** (15 min)
-##### Exercise writing your own module and import it in your main app *** (15 min)
+##### Exercise 4: Write your own module and import it in your main app *** (20 min)
-I suggest writing is-even to check if a number is even or any other function that you might think is useful write another one that takes a word, turns it into all uppercase and reverse it.
-We will be using this one later
+Write a module that has two abilities, the first is a function "is-even" which will simply return true, if the number passed to it is an even number.
+The second ability of our custom node module will be to take a string, and return that string reversed and in all upper case.

+You can confirm whether you module is working by invoking the functions on app.js in a console log.

+Before we begin, to get started let's add the necessary files:
+- `mkdir server`
+- `touch server/myCustomModule.js`

 ##### Lecture 2: Asynchronous Node programming (15 min)
 Introduction to asynchronous javascript by looking at the FS module of node, understand the common patterns of callback functions